chrisdinn/brando/README.md

 ### Getting started

-To use talk to Redis, create a Brando actor and send it requests and be prepared to handle the response.
+Brando is a lightweight wrapper around the [Redis protocol](http://redis.io/topics/protocol).

+Create a Brando actor with your server host and port.
+Send it a command and get your response as a reply.

       import brando._